Skip to content

 Compiling using nvc, nvc++, nvfortran

-• -acc: Use this if you are mixing CUDA with OpenACC.
+• -acc: Required when combining CUDA with OpenACC.

 Libraries

-To compile and link with, for example, cuBLAS, use the following flags:
+To compile and link with, for example, cuBLAS, the full command would look like:

 Debugging